-

 Oriented strand board (OSB) is manufactured in wide mats from cross-oriented layers of thin, rectangular wooden strips compressed and bonded with wax and synthetic resin adhesives (95% wood, 5% wax and resin).

-OSB is suitable for a variety of end uses including subflooring, single-layer flooring, wall and roof sheathing, sheathing ceiling/deck, structural insulated panels, webs for wood I-joists, industrial containers, mezzanine decks, and furniture.
+OSB is suitable for a variety of end uses, including subflooring, single-layer flooring, wall and roof sheathing, sheathing ceiling/deck sheathing, structural insulated panels, webs for wood I-joists, industrial containers, mezzanine decks, and furniture.

 What is OSB?